We all claim we want happiness. And yet, many of us are unhappy.

 Yes, you do.
 Why?
 Because you’re human.
 I do it too.

 Look, we all know how to live a happy life.
-The recipe for happiness is not some kind of secret.
+The formula for happiness is not some kind of secret.

 We all know that money, status, fame, or respect does not make us happy.
 Happiness is a state of mind.
 It’s something that comes and goes.